Brxownie/Music-for-iPod/README.md

 ### 🎵 Download Songs.exe
 > Your fast, smart YouTube song fetcher

-- 🔍 Search up to 10 results from YouTube directly or use directly the URL
+- 🔍 Search up to 10 results from YouTube or use directly the URL
 - 🎯 Picks the best quality audio (~263kbit/s)
 - 🧹 Automatically cleans titles (removes "lyrics", "official video", etc.)
 - 📁 Saves the file as a proper `.mp3`